The spectral gap for transfer operators of torus extensions over expanding maps: Spectral Gap and Coboundary: Proof of the Theorems

 \subsection{Spectral gap}

-Recall that the notion of spectral gap is given right before Theorem~\ref{ThmSpec gap} is stated (see \eqref{fdef spec gap}).

-According to the decomposition of $\wF:\CW^s\to \CW^s$, the spectral gap property follows from the following propositions.
-The proof of the propositions will be given in the next section, using the semiclassical analysis theory.
+Recall that the notion of spectral gap is given by Definition~\ref{def spec gap}.
+According to the decomposition of $\wF:\CW^s\to \CW^s$, the spectral gap property for $\wF$ follows from the following propositions.
+The proof of the propositions will be given in the next section, using semiclassical analysis.

 \begin{prop} Let $s<0$.
 There are $C_1>0$ and $\rho_1\in (0,1)$ such that for any $\bnu\in \ZZ^\ell$, $\wF_\bnu: H^s_\bnu(\TT^d)\to H^s_\bnu(\TT^d)$ can be written as

 where $K_\bnu$ is a compact operator and